Idiomatic Expressions: Languages can be tricky sometimes…

 In Ireland “don’t keep your tongue under your belt” (Ná bíodh do theanga faoi do chrios) is used instead of “say what you want to say”.

 Ogni morte di papa or “every death of a pope” is the Italian for “once in a blue moon”.

-When Latvians say pūst pīlītes (to blow little ducks) they mean that “someone’s talking nonsense or lying”.
+When Latvians says someone pūst pīlītes (to blow little ducks) they mean that “someone’s talking nonsense or lying”.

 When Lithuanian children use the bathroom they say eiti pas nykštukus (they go and visit the dwarves).

-In Maltese fejn thobb il-qalb jimxu r-riglejn (the legs stick to where the heart beats) means we like to do what oure heart wishes.
+In Maltese fejn thobb il-qalb jimxu r-riglejn (the legs stick to where the heart beats) means we like to follow our heart.